luke-who/Digital-Twin-VAE/README.md

 * Develop a first stage model with a VAE architecture, train it with the generated synthetic data as input and make use of model optimisation techniques such as data augmentation and normalisation to improve the converge time and generalisation of the model
 * Extract the computed environmental features from the encoder part of VAE after training the VAE.
 * Integrate the extracted environmental features and real-world data into a second stage model for training.
-* Use only real-world data to train a MLP in parallel, with the same hidden layers as the second part of the 2-stage NN for comparison.
+* Use only real-world data to train a multilayer perceptron (MLP) in parallel, with the same hidden layers as the second part of the 2-stage NN for comparison.
-* Evaluate the performance of the trained 2-stage NN against the trained MLP in terms of MAE in RSRP prediction.
+* Evaluate the performance of the trained 2-stage NN against the trained MLP in terms of Mean Absolute Error (MAE) in RSRP prediction.

 # Getting Started
 -----------------------------------------------------------------------------------